-Text to Mark: Sets the text that should be marked.

-Note: The text is case sensitive.

-• Select: Selects where the underline should be placed.
+- Text to Mark: Sets the text that should be marked.
+The text is case sensitive. - Select: Selects where the underline should be placed.
 Available options are foreground (Fg), background (Bg), Both and None.
-Background will underline the text's shadow.
+Background will underline the text's shadow. - Size: Sets the thickness of the underline. - Position: Set the position of the underline in relation to the text. - Foreground Color: Sets the color and alpha value of the underline.